getsentry/spotlight/README.md

 8. Sampling would need to happen outside of the payload creation, so we can still get debug information locally and only apply sampling decisions to if we send data upstream or not.

+9. Attachments are probably not parsed correclty out of the Envelope.
+Docs are quite complex to read.

 Generally speaking we need:

 - Better hooks, they're all half baked and incomplete